 |Adjustable brake sensitivity:||Yes||Yes||Yes|

 |Main material:||ABS, Aluminium, CNC machined Aluminium||ABS, Aluminium, CNC machined Aluminium||Anodized aluminum, Steel, thermoplastic|

 |Load cell brake:||Optional||Optional||No|

 |Adjustable spring strength:|

 |Max bits of resolution:||12 (4096) on all axes||12 (4096) on all axes|

 |Buy the Product:||Xbox One Competition pack||CSL Elite PS4 Starter Kit||Logitech G923|

-On the other side of the row if you are after a more advanced sim racing system the Fanatec Bundle “at a not bad price of $800” for a (high-tech) product is a good start point for you.
+On the other side of the row if you are after a more advanced sim racing system the Fanatec Bundle “at a not bad price of $800” for a (high-tech) product is a good starting point for you.

 Which one to buy the G923 or a Fanatec Bundle?

-This is going to be an easy one for me, I don´t really want to be that rude with the G293 but they didn’t make any big improvement users were expecting to find after 5 years waiting for this.
+This is going to be an easy one for me, I don´t really want to be that rude with the G293 but they didn’t make any big improvement users were expecting to find after 5 years of waiting for this.
 The “new” Technology trueforce is their selling point but is something we think you won’t even note anyway, the noises that previous G920 and G29 used to make and annoy most racers were not rid, So making an upgrade from previous versions is something I don´t recommend at this point and let you know this you might think my opinion on switching brands, Right?